rfwatson/octoplex/README.md

 ### Running with Docker

-Octoplex server can be run from a Docker image on any Docker engine or in a cluster.
+`octoplex server` can be run from a Docker image on any Docker engine.

 :warning: By design, Octoplex needs to launch and terminate Docker containers on your host.
 If you run Octoplex inside Docker with a bind-mounted Docker